Floor Lamps and Solar Lights

 This was a more modern lamp I got from a friend.
 Most lamps are 3 pieces screwed together.
 On the left is all three pieces, making the lamp very tall.
 Top right is two pieces, and bottom right is one piece.

-Since I was putting on the small porch, I used two pieces.
+Since I was putting it on the small porch, I used two pieces.
 I like that height the best.
 I have it placed next to my small outdoor garden bench made from reclaimed lumber.

 When I round the corner to come home at night, it makes me smile to see illuminate my porch.